Floorplan Restoration by Structure Hallucinating Transformer Cascades

 With the power of the Transformer, DETR reconstructs indirect rooms and doors more than Mask-RCNN.
 Nonetheless, our approach infers many invisible structures successfully, in particular when manual (ground-truth) partial reconstructions are given.
 Please see the supplementary for more reconstruction examples.

-Figure~\ref{fig:fig5} shows the raw floorplan reconstructions by our neural network and the final floorplan models after the refinement by House-GAN++~\cite{housegan} and a few heuristics.
-The refinement process successfully turns raw floorplan reconstructions with many artifacts (e.g., curvy room boundaries and gaps between rooms) into clean floorplan models.
-For the top two examples, the refined floorplans are close to the ground-truth.
-The bottom example exhibits a few discrepancies (e.g., a few missing closets and an inaccurate corridor shape) but looks realistic and suffices for a digital content in AR/VR applications.

-\mysubsubsection{Concluding marks} This paper presents a new extreme floorplan reconstruction task, a new benchmark, and an effective neural architecture as a solution.
-The task is challenging and many of our results are not satisfactory.
+\mysubsubsection{Concluding marks} This paper presents a new floorplan restoration task, a new benchmark, and a neural architecture as a solution.
+The task is challenging and our results are not always satisfactory.
 Major failure modes are 1) missing rooms; 2) inaccurate room shapes, in particular corridors; and 3) inaccessible rooms without any doors.
-We hope that this paper starts an avenue of new research towards an ultimate extreme floorplan reconstruction system, capable of reconstructing accurate and realistic floorplans for tens of millions of houses with sparse panorama coverage out there.
+We hope that this paper starts an avenue of new research toward an ultimate extreme floorplan reconstruction system capable of reconstructing accurate and realistic floorplans for tens of millions of houses with sparse panorama coverage out there.